oweidner/sgug-rse/contributing.md

 ## Packages - Deeper Detail

-Things that are submitted + merged into `wipnonautomated` are in fact not "live" packages yet.
+Things that are submitted + merged into `wip-testing` are in fact not "live" packages yet.
 It's a wip branch that lets the sgug-rse team work on new/up and coming changes together.
 Things in this branch don't have to be perfect - so that includes things in a pull request against the branch.

 Once a package is reviewed and the sgug-rse team have some confidence in a package (either through internal tests or by having the thing used by another package that is "good enough") - the package is included in the "releasepackages.txt" file that our build automation can use.